willianathompson/configure-ad/README.md

 </p>
 <p>

-Promote the server to a Domain Controller by selecting "Promote this server to a domain controller."
+Promote the server to a Domain Controller by selecting **"Promote this server to a domain controller"**.
 </p>
 <p>